Pawventures

 • Wet your dog.
 Dousing your dog with water from a stream or your water supply provides immediate cooling.

 • Consider a cooling vest.
-Products like the Ruffwear Swamp Cooler use evaporative cooling to keep dogs comfortable.
+Products like the Ruffwear Swamp Cooler Vest use evaporative cooling to keep dogs comfortable.
 Soak the vest in water, wring it out, and put it on.
 Expect to pay $40 to $70.
+For tested comparisons across cooling duration, fit, and harness compatibility, see our best dog cooling vests for summer travel.

 Beach Days